trevorthornton/archivesspace-api-utility/README.md

 ## ArchivesSpace API Utility

 A Ruby gem to facilitate interaction with the [ArchivesSpace](http://archivesspace.org/) REST API.
 Provides basic functionality for establishing and maintaining a session and performing GET and POST operations (using Ruby's Net::HTTP library).

-For a more robust alternative, try Mark Cooper's [archivespace-client](https://github.com/mark-cooper/archivesspace-client]).
+This gem works at a fairly low level and just makes it a bit easier to interact with the API in your Ruby code, but without a lot of abstraction.
+For a more robust alternative, you might try Mark Cooper's [archivespace-client](https://github.com/mark-cooper/archivesspace-client).

 Documentation on the ArchivesSpace API can be found at http://archivesspace.github.io/archivesspace/doc/file.API.html.